Iqra077/Calculator-/README.md

 # Simple-Calculator
-HTML and CSS based calculator.
+This calculator has been developed exclusively using HTML and internal CSS.